Az0xV/Adv/README.md

 Consistent jumping is making you go faster.

-You can hold space to jump.
+You can hold space to jump constantly.

 ## Answers
 <details>
   <summary>Console Hint</summary>

   ```
-  134
+  if all are blank hit first then third and then fourth.
   ```
 </details>
 <details>
   <summary>Movement Hint</summary>

   ```
-  You can get speed from jumping in place,
+  You can get speed from jumping and moving around.
-  when you put all key up, you lost your speed.
+  When you put all keyboard keys up, you stop moving.
   ```
 </details>
 <details>
   <summary>Doors</summary>

   ```
-  Use "S" Key
+  Go behind them backwards.
   ```
 </details>
 <details>